 The award is open to full-time undergraduates.
-Five or six student entries are selected from each school and judged by independent judges appointed by Eden Arts.
+Five student entries are selected from each school and judged by independent judges appointed by Eden Arts.
 The Overall Winner receives $5,000.
 Three Highly Commended students each receive $1,000.
 The Eden Arts Board may also award an additional discretionary award of $500 - the Board's Choice.

 Full registration details and rules of entry are available from the individual art schools or contact Cathy Manning from the Eden Arts Board at firstname.lastname@example.org